The best hiking underwear reviewed (2023)

 Some might say we’re being fatuous and that it doesn’t matter what underwear you wear on a hike.
 But pick an inappropriate pair and you’ll be inviting walking discomfort to pay you a visit.

 Underwear for hiking, and sports use in general, needs to possess a number of key characteristics in order to provide all-day comfort in demanding, sweaty conditions.
 These include breathability, chafe-free construction, and temperature regulation.
 Other properties like odour control are also very useful.
-Really, it's the same sort of approach one takes to a similar situation with hiking socks.
+Really, it's the same sort of approach one takes with hiking socks.

 Best hiking underwear at a glance: